 The greater the resolution is, the greater the number of pixels, and as a result, the greater the detail and image quality.
 The drawback to this, for gamers, is the hit in frame rate performance because of the extra pixels that need to be rendered by their graphics card.

 - 3840 × 2160 (4K UHD)

 Note that all these resolutions have a 16:9 aspect ratio.
 There are, of course, other resolutions like the 2560 x 1080 resolution, which is commonly used in widescreen monitors and has a 21:9 aspect ratio.

 A Word On Pixel Density Too

-Pixel density tells us how many pixels there are in relation to a certain screen size and is measured in pixels per inch (PPI).
-A smaller screen size and larger resolution will give us a bigger pixel density.
+Pixel density tells us how many pixels there are concerning a specific screen size and is measured in pixels per inch (PPI).
+Smaller screen size and larger resolution will give us a bigger pixel density.
 Below you can see the total pixels for the most common resolutions and what their PPI is for 24-inch, 27-inch, and 31.5-inch monitors, the most common sizes.

 |Monitor resolution||Pixel amount||24″ monitor||27″ monitor||31.5″ monitor|

 |1920 × 1080 (1080p, FHD)||2,073,600||92 PPI||82 PPI||70 PPI|

 |2560 × 1440 (2K, WQHD)||3,686,400||122 PPI||109 PPI||93 PPI|